khooeee/switcheroo/README.md

 Multi-tab agent development client

-Run Claude Code, Codex, or Cursor side-by-side and monitor all agents through an event feed (aka the switchboard).
+Run Claude Code, Codex, or Cursor side-by-side and monitor all agents through an event feed (aka its the switchboard).

 ## Prerequisites